mtomassoli/LyXBlog/README.md

+# About

-This is a little script I use to publish LyX article on my Jekyll-based Blog.
+This is a little script which converts a LyX file (which may include images) into an HTML file and "publishes" it on a [local copy](#start-blogging) of your Jekyll-based blog.
+The script can be [integrated](#integration) in LyX.

 # Usage